chuanqichen/XB100/lab2/README.md

      * cd CoppeliaSim_Edu_V4_3_0_rev10_Ubuntu20_04
    * run the coppeliaSim.sh shell script:   ./coppeliaSim.sh

 ## Homework: Run Robot Simulation
+Once CoppeliaSim is open you will want to run one of the scenes below.
+To run any of them, you first run CoppeliaSim, then you click File->Open scene... and open one of the ttt files that are listed for each scene.
+Then click either the Play button from the top toolbar or click Simulation->Start simulation and a GUI should pop up.
+Clicking the Stop button or Simulation->Stop simulation will close the GUI and stop the simulation.

+The "interactive" scenes allow you to visualize the robot as you change its configuration using sliders.
+The "CSV" scenes allow animations of a robot based on a trajectory stored in a comma-separated values file, where each line corresponds to a timestep and consists of comma-separated numbers specifying the robot's configuration at that timestep.
+There are no joint limits in the "CSV" scenes.

 ### Scene 1: Interactive UR5
 ![Ur5](142px-Ur5-img.png)
 * Scene1_UR5.ttt: the CoppeliaSim scene file.